Deborah is an experienced television and radio presenter, contributor and consultant

 As a presenter and historical consultant to all 4 series of BBC Two's A House Through Time (Twenty Twenty Television), Deborah advises and presents segments on the history of the domestic interior and material culture.
 The programme is a fresh way of telling social history through the residents of a single house, with series 1 (2018) set in Liverpool, series 2 (2019) in Newcastle, series 3 (2020) in Bristol, and series 4 (2021) in Leeds.

-Deborah has contributed to Channel 5’s Farrow and Ball: Inside the Posh Paint Factory, More 4’s David Jason’s History of British Inventions; BBC Two’s Inside the Factory and Business Boomers: Hot Property, BBC One’s Morning Live, Channel 4’s No 57: The Story of a House and Heaven, Hell or Suburbia and the Science Museum’s What do a Kenwood Chef, a Kodak camera, and Inter-city 125 have in common?
+Deborah contributed to and was consultant to Channel 5’s Your Kitchen: 60 Years of Fads and Gadgets.
+She has also contributed to Channel 5’s Sandringham: A Royal Residence, Jay Blades: A Country House Through Time and Farrow and Ball: Inside the Posh Paint Factory, More 4’s David Jason’s History of British Inventions; BBC Two’s Inside the Factory and Business Boomers: Hot Property, BBC One’s Morning Live, Channel 4’s No 57: The Story of a House and Heaven, Hell or Suburbia and the Science Museum’s What do a Kenwood Chef, a Kodak camera, and Inter-city 125 have in common?
 Sir Kenneth Grange.

 Radio